hubmapconsortium/ingest-validation-tools/docs/mibi/index.md

-In the portal: Multiplex Ion Beam Imaging not in Portal
+In the portal: MIBI not in Portal

 ## Metadata schema